raviten/documentation/integrating-ios-sdk.rst

 Generating the Certificate Signing Request.
 ###########################################

 #.
-Open Keychain Access on your Mac and choose the menu option Request a Certificate from a Certificate Authority
+Open Keychain Access on your Mac and choose the menu option Certificate Assistant -> Request a Certificate from a Certificate Authority
 #.
 Enter some descriptive name for Common Name
 #.
 Check Saved to disk option and click continue
 #.
 In the Keys section of the Keychain Access, a new private key would have appeared